loot/loot/docs/app/usage/main.rst

 Load Order Backups
 ^^^^^^^^^^^^^^^^^^

 In addition to the "Back Up Load Order" Game menu action, LOOT automatically backs up the current load order before applying a sorted load order, fixing an ambiguous load order or restoring a load order backup.
 Only the ten most recent automatic backups are retained.
-LOOT never deletes manual backups.
+LOOT never automatically deletes manual backups.

 Backups are stored as JSON files in the LOOT's data folder for the current game.
 The files use the naming scheme ``loadorder.<creation timestamp>.json``.